 The Autopsy Consent Form

 In a non-medical examiner case, the autopsy consent form must be signed by the next of kin, as required by state law.
 The Decedent Care Specialist knows which individuals constitute the legal next of kin and is a valuable resource as to proper entries on the form.

 The Pathology Consultation Request for Postmortem Examination (The H-4)

 The UI Hospitals and Clinics physician caring for the patient at the time of death should complete the second page of the H-4 form as soon as possible following the death.
 Please note the following points:

-- The autopsy service cannot answer questions that you may have concerning your patient's disease processes unless you communicate your questions in the appropriate area of the H-4 form.
+- The autopsy service may not specifically address questions that you may have concerning your patient's disease processes unless you communicate your questions in the appropriate section of the H-4 form.

 - The autopsy will not start until the autopsy service physician has had the opportunity to review the entire medical record.

 - The more inclusive the permission you secure for the examination, the more likely it will be that optimal information will be obtained.
 You should always strive to obtain permission for an unrestricted autopsy (head, neck, chest, abdomen, and pelvis).
 However, if it becomes clear that the family will not give permission for a complete examination, then discuss the option of a limited examination, which is far more useful than no examination.
 The Decedent Care Specialist is an invaluable resource with reluctant families, who may harbor fears of "mutilation" of the body or inability to view the body after an autopsy.
 Best results are often obtained if the family is allowed to recover from the initial shock of the loss before being queried about the possibility of an autopsy.
 It is useful to point out that ours is an important education center in the US; autopsies are a vital component of our educational mission.